 This stiffness of the jaw and neck is often one of the initial symptoms to present and helps to identify the disease as tetanus, but there are several other common symptoms of the disease.

 Initially, the symptoms of tetanus are usually localized to the area of the wound and then spread to the rest of the body.
 It is common for people infected with tetanus to develop a fixed expression, usually with a tight smile and arched eyebrows, as a result of the muscle contractions in the facial area.

 As the infection spreads and the disease become more severe, individuals may have difficulty opening the jaw and controlling other areas of the body.
 Muscle spasms in the back, neck and abdomen may be evident.
 This occurs particularly when the individual becomes stressed and may lead to profuse sweating and whole-body spasms that are considerably painful.
 Some patients may experience constipation or retention of urine as a result of the muscle rigidity in these areas.

 Despite significant muscular rigidity and inability to control movements, people with tetanus are usually mentally alert.
 With adequate treatment, tetanus is usually a short-term condition and the symptoms are likely to pass after approximately two to four weeks.

 Some individuals with tetanus experience life-threatening complications that may be fatal.
-These should be addressed as soon as possible to minimise the damage to the patient and promote a health recover.
+These should be addressed as soon as possible to minimize the damage to the patient and promote a healthy recovery.